studioml/studio/docs/cloud.rst

 ----------------------------------------------------

 The Google Cloud analog of EC2 spot instances is called preemptible instances.
-Preemptible instances are similar to EC2 spot instances in the fact that they are much cheaper than regular (on-demand) ones, and that they can be taken away at any moment with little or no notice.
+Preemptible instances are similar to EC2 spot instances in that they are much cheaper than regular (on-demand) ones, and that they can be taken away at any moment with little or no notice.
 They are different from EC2 spot instances in the bidding / market system - the prices on preemptible instances are fixed and depend only on